 We used LaTeX for an education app which allowed composing tests for students from existing exercises prepared by professionals.
 Since LaTeX was a primary tool for our editors, it was natural for us to convert their scripts straight to PDF.

 Converting HTML to PDF is way more complex as today’s web standards are having more and more features, just to mention CSS Flexbox or Grid layouts.
-Let’s see what we can do.

 Native PHP libraries

-Rendering HTML and CSS certainly isn’t easy, so you cannot expect these libraries to provide the same output you’re seeing in Firefox or Chrome.
+You cannot expect these libraries to provide the same output you’re seeing in Firefox or Chrome.
 However, for simple layouts and formatting they should be enough.
 Plus is that you still do not depend on any external tools – just plain PHP!

-To give you some idea of what to expect from above libraries, I compiled a comparison of an invoice renderings.
+To give you some idea of what to expect from above libraries, I compiled a comparison of invoice renderings.
 These three pictures are made from the same HTML 5 source which utilizes CSS Flexbox to position “Seller” and “Buyer” sections next to each other.
 It has also some table formatting:

 Then I got familiar with PhantomJS, which was used mainly to conduct automatic browser tests in a headless mode (without the browser window).
 It could also capture PNG and PDF screenshots.
 PhantomJS used a newer version of the WebKit engine.
 However, the project is suspended now.

-Almost a year before the suspension of PhantomJS, Google announced that Chrome can run in a headless mode.
+In 2017, Google announced that Chrome can run in a headless mode.
 This means you can utilize the latest Blink rendering engine to convert HTML/CSS to PDF from your command line.
 This is perfect for rendering really complex documents utilizing latest web standards.
 The document looks exactly the same in your browser and in the final PDF file which makes development a lot easier.

 Connecting PHP with external tools